theNerd247/sermons/personal/identity/notes.md

       filled eye.
   b). gets the food and opens the steak and smells the sauce to make sure
       the chef didn't get anything wrong - they have a critical eye.

+Col 1:22
+  - seen as the Goal of Christ.
+  - we will eventually be able to be blameless and without affect of sin.
+  - The Holy Spirit is wanting to work in you and make you into something that God is proud of.

 # Adopted